Vitor-Neves48/portfolio-football-analytics/README.md

 I’m driven by continuous learning and deeply interested in all aspects of Football Data Science and Analysis.
 This portfolio reflects that curiosity, aiming to cover a broad spectrum of the data workflow—including scraping, engineering, exploration, modeling, and visualization.

 Finally, I uphold a strict policy against irresponsible data scraping.
 No scraped data is stored in this repository, nor do I support practices that may negatively impact source websites.
 However, I believe that—when done responsibly, transparently, and solely for educational, non-commercial purposes—data scraping can be a powerful tool for learning.
 Respecting server limitations and terms of service is essential, and I view ethical data scraping as an opportunity to explore real-world datasets while upholding high standards of integrity and respect for data ownership.

+If you are reading this and have any doubts or are interested in my work, please feel free to contact me!